lucascvidal/lucascvidal.github.io/README.md

 # My portfolio and blog

+NOTE: This repository is now archived.
+I did have a custom portfolio and blog hosted on GitHub pages, but I have moved my activities to LinkedIn, and decided it was time to archive this repository.

 This is the source code for my current portfolio and blog.

 I'm a mechanical engineer that has gotten into software engineering and development, and I'm currently working with innovative software solutions at KPMG in São Paulo, Brazil.